 Summary : Spend five days exploring the Antarctic Peninsula and become one of the privileged few who have set foot on the Great White Continent.
 Cruise through the Lemaire Channel, a supremely scenic strait where orca and humpback whales are frequently found.
 Board Zodiacs to search for humpback, minke, and orca whales; as well as leopard, Weddell, and crabeater seals.
 Photograph a variety of subjects, from mighty glaciers descending from lofty peaks and electric-blue icebergs to an array of unique wildlife.

-Activities : Birding, Hiking, Kayaking
+Activities : Birding, Hiking, Antarctic Circle

 Named for the 16th-century English seaman, the Drake Passage is a deep waterway spanning 600 miles from the southern tip of South America to the South Shetland Islands.
 Join naturalists on deck to watch for wandering and black-browed albatross, pintado and white-chinned petrels.
 Attend informative lectures on the history, geology, and wildlife of the Antarctic realm.